 2. How to report Loss from F&O Trades?

 Reporting Loss is mandatory: It is quite common to not to report a loss on your income tax return since no tax is payable on it.
-But it is mandatory to report the loss in your ITR, otherwise, you may receive a notice from the Income Tax department.
+However, it has been made mandatory to report any losses in your ITR.
+Failure to do so will result in the Income Tax Department issuing a notice.

-Set off and carry forward of losses: Declaring loss in return comes with multiple benefits which many people are not aware of.
-Loss from trading in F & O can be set off against any other income except salary income.
-For instance, if you have rental income of Rs 8 lakhs and loss from F&O of Rs 2 lakhs, then your total taxable income would be Rs 6 lakhs.
+Declaring your losses while filing your returns come with multiple benefits which many are unaware of.
+Any loss incurred by trading in F & O can be set off against any other income except salary income.
+For instance, if you have a rental income of Rs 8 lakh and loss from F&O of Rs 2 lakh, then your total taxable income would be Rs 6 lakh.